Skip section navigation

 Gold’s Gym is located at 101 14th Street NE in Buffalo.
 From Buffalo Hospital, travel south on 3rd Avenue NE.
 Turn right or west on 14th Street NE.
 Gold’s Gym is located on your right, directly across from Domino's Pizza.
 Enter on the east side of the building.

 300 Catlin Street, Suite 101

-Ample, free parking is available in the lots outside the main lobby entrance (purple lot) with additional parking outside the Sister Kenny Rehabilitation Institute and the Surgery Center (orange lot).
+Ample, free parking is available in the lots outside the main lobby entrance (purple lot) with additional parking outside the Courage Kenny Rehabilitation Institute and the Surgery Center (orange lot).